Silver Lake Mall

-Silver Lake Mall is a shopping mall located located in Coeur d'Alene, Idaho.
+Silver Lake Mall is a shopping mall located in Coeur d'Alene, Idaho.
 It is the largest indoor shopping center in North Idaho.
-Its anchor stores are Black Sheep Sporting Goods, Inspiro, Jo-Ann Fabrics, Macy's, and Planet Fitness.
+Its anchor stores are Black Sheep Sporting Goods, Inspiro and Planet Fitness.

+On January 9, 2025, it was announced that the Macy's anchor store would be closing as part of a plan to close 66 stores nationwide.
+The store closed on March 31, 2025, and was replaced by a clothing and shoe store by Black Sheep in May 2025.